How to Snack Your Way to Longer and Stronger Hair

 I always like to keep a bowl of nuts on my desk to snack on while I work or put them in my smoothie bowls as pictured above.

 Legumes such as edamame and chickpeas also make great snacks and are packed with vitamins and minerals including folate and biotin.

 If Toby and I decide to stay in, my go-to movie snack is hummus with carrots.
 All the nutrients you get from a portion of hummus and carrots help fight thinning hair, dandruff, irritated scalp, and hair loss!
 It's also great for your overall health!

 If you want to dive deeper into my hair care secrets and learn how to save money while growing your longest and strongest hair yet.
-Check out The Hair Growth Lab to find out more!
+Check out the 14 Day Haircare Challenge to find out more!